🚨 Scam Guide · 2026

 Key Takeaways

-• The #1 reported scam is the Fake Discount Theme Park Tickets
+• The #1 reported scam is the Fake Discount Theme Park Tickets.

-• 3 of 6 scams are rated high risk
+• 3 of 6 scams are rated high risk.

-• Use app-based ride services (Uber, Grab, Bolt) instead of street taxis
+• Use app-based ride services (Uber, Lyft) instead of unmarked vehicles or unlicensed cabs.

-• Never accept unsolicited offers from strangers near tourist sites in Orlando
+• Never accept unsolicited offers from strangers near tourist sites in Orlando.

 ⚡ Quick Safety Tips

-• Keep phones and valuables in secure pockets when in crowded areas
+• Keep phones and valuables in secure pockets when in crowded areas.

-• Use only licensed taxis or app-based ride services
+• Use only licensed taxis or app-based ride services.

-• Book tours and tickets through verified operators with online reviews
+• Book tours and tickets through verified operators with online reviews.

-• Keep a copy of your passport separate from the original
+• Keep a copy of your passport separate from the original.

 The 6 Scams